6 Principles of Sustainable Design

 Apart from that, wastes that we generate also pile up dangers to our community.
 Everybody in this world produces 5 pounds of solid wastes daily.
 Multiplied to 7.8 billion world’s population (2021), the amount of wastes is yet to include heavy industrial wastes as the by-products of various production lines.

-Nevertheless, we still see some initiatives that are very worthy of discussion, that have been made progressively, and paying massive respect to the future.
-Some notable instances of the design change or initiatives undertaken well – or needs to be improved – in the context of a built-environment include:
+Nevertheless, we still see some initiatives that are very worthy of discussion.
+Some of them have been made progressively, paying massive respect to the future.
+Some notable instances of the design change or initiatives undertaken well in the context of a built-environment include: